Nadiya Hussain’s comforting bakes

 - Put the dulce de leche in a bowl along with the toasted nuts and the salt, mix and set aside.

-- As soon as the brownies are baked, take them out of the oven and leave to cool completely in the tin.
+- As soon as the brownies are baked, take them out of the oven and leave them to cool completely in the tin.
 As soon as they have cooled, spread the sticky nut mixture over the top and pop the whole thing in the freezer for 30 minutes.

 - Adjust the oven to 170°C/fan 150°C/gas 3½.